You Might Not Need Gatsby

 May 17, 2020

 Okay, done with disclaimer, time to complain.
-There are some serious issues with Gatsby, the new popular kid in React, Frontend, and SSG worlds.
+Let’s check out some serious issues with Gatsby, the new popular kid in React, Frontend, and SSG worlds.

 What could possibly be wrong with Gatsby?